JuliaGizmos/Escher.jl/DEVDOCS.md

 This expression generates a type whose name is `<TypeName>`, while the constructor itself will be named `<constructor_name>`.
 The convention in Escher is to use lower cased names for the actual constructors and CamelCased names for the types.

-The fields are defined by on or more `<arg_specifics>`.
+The fields are defined by one or more `<arg_specifics>`.
 The annotation also includes information about how the filed figures as an arguement in the constructor. `<arg_specifics>` can be one of:

 - `arg(x::SomeType)`
   - **it becomes:** `x::Any` in all method signatures, argument will be converted to `SomeType` before construction.